-If you make your way to the far side of the Toronto Necropolis, you will find a bench that bears a simple but deeply evocative inscription: “He was my Sunday rest.”
-It’s a sentiment that has so deeply resonated with me, and personally revealed much about the way I consider love and affection.
+If you make your way to the far side of the Toronto Necropolis, you will find a bench bearing a simple and deeply evocative inscription: “He was my Sunday rest.”
+It’s a sentiment that has so deeply resonated with me and personally revealed much about the way I think about love and affection.

 More recently in my adult life, though, “Sunday rest” has come to mean quiet time for myself, intended to be used as preparation for the coming week.
 As I get older, it has become more obvious that I am a person who thrives within routine: having a pattern in life allows me to keep my anxieties at bay enough for me to function, and hopefully function well.
 The importance of maintaining my Sundays as prep days, especially as I come into the last few months of my masters, cannot be overstated.
 Ideally, Sundays are when I organise myself into the person I aim to be at work, whilst nursing a giant mug of coffee or tea.
 Here are some of the things I always want to be able to do for myself on Sundays: